 - The refill tube needs to be shortened

 Why does my toilet water come up through the tub?
-(How do I know if my main line is clogged?)

 If you’ve ever experienced the level of damage to where toilet water is entering your bathtub, this may be due to a clogged sewer pipe.
 Normally, your drains and main sewer drain are clear of debris and water flows easily out of your home when you flush the toilet.
 However, if you have any sewer drain clogs, water gets directed to the next opening, in this case, your bathtub.